 Many androgynous looks incorporate looser fits of jeans and shirts as opposed to figure-hugging styles that may indicate someone’s sex — so wearing pants like trousers or jeans with some room can be a great starting place.
 Some androgynous looks take this to the extreme; if you consider Billie Eilish’s androgynous style, she adopts lots of baggy T-shirts and pants to draw attention away from her figure.

 Another androgynous staple is a good button-up shirt.
 For women, a more structured button-up can immediately make an outfit look more masculine, while men may go for more relaxed materials.
 A good style tip here is to roll your sleeves to give a more relaxed and stylized look to your outfit.
+To spice things up, a handcrafted leather bracelet for men can come in handy.
+Women can wear it to add a masculine punch to their personality.

 Many androgynous men incorporate high heels, skirts and jewelry into their outfits, and makeup isn’t uncommon among androgynously-styled men; many androgynous women wear makeup as well, though it tends to be pretty natural and light in application, such as a little bit of foundation.
 And ladies, you don’t have to chop all of your hair off for this style; plenty of androgynous women have long hair!